 “Get back!
 Back!”
 Lewis said.

-The point-of-view cameras whirled around on Holroyd’s screens, names and other information attached to each feed.
+Point-of-view cameras whirled around on Holroyd’s screens, names and other information attached to each feed.
 Some backed up, keeping the cleaning droid in view.
 Others spun, taking in the room.
 Captain Lewis’ gaze briefly fell on the chandelier in the middle of the room and something was highlighted on Holroyd’s screen by the goggles’ programming.

 “Lewis, Captain Lewis!
 Can you-, can you turn your view back on that chandelier for a moment?
 I think I picked up something,” Holroyd said.

-Lewis looked up, the view from his goggles relayed back to Holroyd in the command truck.
-The electronics in his goggles picked up an object inside the chandelier’s structure, tracing it and highlighting it to enhance the view.
+Lewis looked up, the POV from his goggles relayed back to Holroyd in the command truck.
+Artificial intelligence in his goggles picked up an object inside the chandelier’s structure, tracing it and highlighting it to enhance the view.
 The chandelier was made up of rings within rings, adorned with hundreds of dangling points of glass.
 It bulged in the middle and tapered at the top and bottom.
 What Holroyd had spotted was one of several rectangular objects strung up inside the rings of the chandeliers, partially hidden.
 With the goggles’ enhancement, both he and Lewis could read the words ‘FRONT TOWARD ENEMY’ printed across the rectangle closest to Lewis.

 “The chandelier is a bomb too!
 Get clear!”
 Holroyd yelled.